Life Extension Magazine®

 Atherosclerosis is the thickening and hardening of arteries.

-As plaque accumulates inside arteries, blood flows to the heart, brain and other organs are diminished or blocked.
+As plaque accumulates inside arteries, blood flowing to the heart, brain and other organs is diminished or blocked.

 Occlusive atherosclerosis is an underlying cause of many heart attacks and strokes.1